Whaga/Getting-Cleaning-Data-Final-Project/README.md

 "One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone."

+30 subjects performed 6 different activities.
+Using the Samsung Galaxy S smartphone the user's speed and acceleration were measured in 3-axial directions.

 A description of the original data files can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 A zip file with all the original data files can be downloaded at [UCI Har Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)